elixir-cldr/cldr_units/README.md

 ## Getting Started

 `ex_cldr_units` is an addon library for [ex_cldr](https://hex.pm/packages/ex_cldr) that provides localisation and formatting for units such as weights, lengths, areas, volumes and so on.
+It also provides unit conversion and simple arithmetic for compatible units.

 The primary api is defined by three functions: